 |1||46|| - min. no. tosses for which the Binom.
 Cum.
 Dist = 20%|

 |2||50|| - min. no. tosses for which the Binom.
 Cum.
 Dist = 50%|

 |3||56|| - min. no. tosses for which the Binom.
 Cum.
 Dist = 90%|

 Note that the probability_s and the alpha arguments can be entered as decimal values or as percentages.

-Further examples of the Excel Critbinom function can be found on the Microsoft Office website.
+For further examples of the Excel Critbinom function, see the Microsoft Office website.

 Critbinom Function Errors

 If you get an error from the Excel Critbinom Function, this is likely to be one of the following:

 - The supplied trials argument is < 0;

 - The supplied probability_s argument is < 0 or > 1;